philbaker/stateless-data-driven-uis/README.md

 ### Advantages
 - Easier to test logic and UI states
 - Not tied to UI framework
+- More of a DIY approach

 ### Disadvantages
 - Less familiar than common React/Vue approach
 - Potential performance issues
+- More of a DIY approach

 ### Files